Last updated: 2-7-1442

 Protocols for restaurants and cafes

-- Working hours shall be same as before the precautionary measures, except if there are any new regulations in this regard.
+- The working hours shall be the same as before the precautionary measures and according to the regulations governing, except for any new directives that may be implemented in this regard

 Hygiene and health